 - 30 (Master’s)

 - MD & Regional Resident: $880 per credit

 Why Community Leadership?

-- Our small evening classes give students the best of an in-classroom experience while allowing for work-school-life balance
+- Our small evening classes provide the best of an in-classroom experience while allowing for work-school-life balance.

-- Campus is located just outside of Baltimore, a city with a long legacy of community involvement and grassroots social change, providing the ideal incubator for students to engage with established organizations and develop strong leadership skills
+- Campus is located just outside of Baltimore, a city with a long legacy of grassroots social change, providing the ideal place for students to engage with community-based organizations and develop strong leadership skills.

 Looking for more info?